niex10ten/niex10ten/README.md

 # Lopinhos do grau
 ### procuro casadas
-- 👀 I’m interested in so much pussys
+- 👀 I’m interested in so much studdys
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning programming
 - 📫 How to reach me giving pix, thanks!